rex-9/LegacyFA/README.md

 # 📖 Legacy-FA-Dashboard (Screen Size: 1920x1080) <a name="about-project"></a>

 **Legacy-FA-Dashboard** is an assignment given to me by [LegacyFA](https://www.legacyfa-asia.com/) to display my frontend skills.
 I developed the project with 1920 x 1080 screen size.
+Please kindly make sure that chrome zoom percentage is set to 100%.

 ## Presentation